RosterElf Logo

 Frequently asked questions

-• A packer places finished products into packaging according to specifications, applies labels and barcodes, inspects products for defects, assembles boxes and cartons, stacks packed products onto pallets for shipping, and keeps packing lines supplied with materials.
+• A packer prepares finished goods for safe transport or storage.
+They retrieve and inspect products for damage, securely pack and seal items into cartons or packaging, accurately apply labels and barcodes, assemble boxes, stack packed products onto pallets, and keep packing lines supplied with materials.
 Under the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010), packers are classified as entry-level production employees, typically at Level C13-C14.

 • Packers are typically covered by the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
 This award sets minimum pay rates, penalty rates and conditions for employees working in manufacturing and packing operations.
 Always verify which award applies to your specific business.